01010100b/AoE2Lib/README.md

 ### Automatic game running

 Construct an instance of the `Game` class and call `AoEInstance.StartGame`.
 This function is not available for DE.
-A `GameRunner` application is included.

 ### Dll injection